ItaiAxelrad/remote-sensing/posts/combining-raters-and-vectors.md

 ---
 title: Combining Raster and Vector
 ---
-In a previous post we saw how to deal with [Raster data using R](../Raster%20Classification/index.md), as well as how to deal with [vector data](../Vectors/index.md) and the multiple classes of the sp package.
+In a previous post, we saw how to deal with [Raster data using R](../Raster%20Classification/index.md), as well as how to deal with [vector data](../Vectors/index.md) and the multiple classes of the sp package.
 In this post, we'll see what can be achieved when the two worlds of vector data and raster data intersect.

 ## Conversions